Explore health content from A to Z.

 I need information about...

-Here’s what to do at home after surgery for kidney cancer.
+After surgery, you’ll need to manage your incision care, activity, and diet.
+Here’s what to do at home after surgery for kidney cancer:

 Shower as desired.
-But don’t swim or use a bathtub or hot tub until your doctor says it’s okay.
+But don’t swim or use a bathtub or hot tub until your health care provider says it’s OK.

 Limit your activity to short walks.
 Gradually increase your pace and distance as you feel able.